North Hills, New York: History

 In the 1960s, 1970s, and 1980s, North Hills proposed rezoning and downzoning large portions of the village as part of a master plan.
 The plan was to downzone and rezone for multiple uses, including for condominiums and cluster residences, a shopping center, and commercial and office buildings.
 Additionally, the rezoning would allow for buildings to be constructed as high as 85 feet.

-The plan was extremely controversial as the downzoning of large estates included the estates of some village officials and their families, and it was believed that the officials were looking to downzone their properties for their own, personal benefit; it was also pointed out that the plans would have a severe, negative impact on neighboring communities, and that the village's planning board was bypassed when drafting the plan.
+The plan was extremely controversial as the downzoning of large estates included the estates of some village officials and their families, and it was believed that the officials were looking to downzone their properties for their own, personal benefit; it was also pointed out that the plans would have a severe negative impact on neighboring communities, and that the village's planning board was bypassed when drafting the plan.
 This caused the Village Board of adjacent Roslyn Estates to send telegrams to Governor Hugh Carey and Attorney General Louis Lefkowitz in 1977, asking them to investigate the matter, citing "possible impeachable offenses" from the officials in North Hills.
+The controversy also led to urologist and resident Dr. Lowell H. Kane being elected mayor on the North Hills Alliance Party ticket, which opposed many of the controversial rezoning actions and the associated building and development boom.

 The master plan was rejected by the Nassau County Planning Commission twice – first in 1970 and then again in 1980 after revisions were made.
 Then, after several more modifications were made, it was approved in March 1980.

 On May 16, 1983, North Hills dedicated Lowell H. Kane Park.
 The park, which is owned and operated by North Hills, is named after Lowell H. Kane – a former mayor of North Hills.

 The present North Hills Village Hall opened in 1986.
 Prior to its opening, village meetings had been held at various places throughout the village.